 Note that every month, this schedule will change to reflect the upcoming bands and learning opportunities!

-Thursday Night Music & Dance Schedule
+Tuesday Night Music & Dance Schedule

-Thursday Night Class Schedule
+Tuesday Night Class Schedule

-(All monthly class series begin the first Thursday night of the month.)
+(All monthly class series begin the first Tuesday night of the month.)

 |Tuesdays in October at 7 pm||Balboa Technique for Intermediate Dancers

 This four week series will focus on techniques to make your Balboa more comfy, more gushy, more connected-basically more of all the things we love about Balboa!
 The first 2 weeks will focus on closed connection (pure Balboa) and the second 2 weeks will emphasize open connection (Bal Swing).
 Participants should know (or be familiar with) some fundamental balboa patterns to benefit from this class: uphold and downhold basic, ad-libs (such as paddles and scoots), Out and ins, swivels, and toss-outs.
 Classes are held every Tuesday from 7-8 pm at The BLOCK off biltmore.
 Each class costs $10, or $8 if you are a Swing Asheville member.

 |Melissa Burdeos & Franklin Smith|

 |Tuesdays in October at 8 pm||Intro to Partner Charleston